Jeppe Tverskov: OB

 As his contract expired with Randers, Tverskov signed with Odense Boldklub (OB) in the summer of 2016, the transfer being announced on 20 April of the same year.
 He made his first appearance for the club on the first matchday of the 2016–17 Superligaen season, against SIlkeborg.
 That day, he started the match, which ended in a 0–0 draw.

+Nordsjælland

+On 21 June 2023, Tverskov signed for Nordsjælland, signing a contract until June 2025.

+San Diego FC

+On 19 March 2024, MLS expansion team San Diego FC announced that Tverskov would join the club ahead of their 2025 inaugural season, signing a two-year contract through 2026, set to be activated on 1 January 2025.